38 Degrees: Structure

 38 Degrees is a not-for-profit company limited by guarantee.
 It was previously registered as Progressive Majority.
 It has a decentralised and informal structure, with management above a flat-line membership structure.
 38 Degrees also claims its campaigns are selected by its members under its "Campaigns by You".

 Personnel

 David Babbs was the founding Executive Director serving from 2009 to 2019.
 In December 2011 Babbs was named by The Independent as one of their "Great Britons" for his role in halting a government plan to sell off public forests.

 In April 2019 Babbs was dismissed for gross misconduct after it was found that he had shared illegal drugs with other members of staff.
-In 2020, 38 Degrees announced that an independent report commissioned after the dismisal found proven certain allegations that Babbs had behaved with "unacceptable and unprofessional conduct in the workplace".
+In 2020, 38 Degrees announced that an independent report commissioned after the dismissal found proven certain allegations that Babbs had behaved with "unacceptable and unprofessional conduct in the workplace".

 Zoe Whyatt served as interim CEO from 2019 to 2021 with Matthew McGregor appointed as CEO in September 2021.